CMPUT301W23T19/AndroidSquad/README.md

 # AndroidSquad's QRHunter App
-Explore and hunt to scan high scoring QR codes
+Search to find the highest scoring QR codes and compete with other players in your region or globally! 🔭🔭